 - Open invoices shall be due upon receipt of invoice for immediate payment by the Merchant.
 With regard to a SEPA direct debit mandate the deadline for the preliminary announcement (pre-notification) is reduced to the Merchant to one calendar day (24 hours).

-- There is the right to withhold a provisional security deposit in the amount of up to 100 % from the payout to the Merchant for a period up to 12 month.
+- The Service Provider has the right to withhold a provisional security deposit in the amount of up to 100 % from the payout to the Merchant for a period up to 14 month.

 - Cancellation amounts are shown on the invoice and are deducted from the revenue.
 If cancellations occur even after contract end, the Merchant has to pay those amounts nevertheless.